Villahermosa International Airport

 Villahermosa International Airport (Aeropuerto Internacional de Villahermosa); officially known as Aeropuerto Internacional Carlos Rovirosa Pérez (Carlos Rovirosa Pérez International Airport) is an international airport located in Villahermosa, Tabasco, Mexico.
 It serves the Metropolitan Area of Villahermosa, the entire State of Tabasco, and Northern Chiapas.
 The airport offers domestic flights within Mexico and supports various tourism, flight training, and general aviation activities.
 It is named in honor of Carlos Rovirosa Pérez, a pioneer of Mexican aviation, who was born in Villahermosa.
 The airport is operated by Grupo Aeroportuario del Sureste (ASUR).
-In 2023, the airport handled 1,396,653 passengers, and in 2024, it served 1,481,067 passengers, an increase of 6.0% according to ASUR.
+In 2024, the airport handled 1,481,067 passengers, and in 2025, it served 1,447,408 passengers, a decrease of 2.3% according to ASUR.

 History

 By 1935, the city of Villahermosa had three airfields: José Suárez Airfield (located in the current España neighborhood), El Playón Airfield (located in the city center), and Roberto Fierro Airfield (located in the area now known as Tabasco 2000).
 The Roberto Fierro Airfield received the inaugural cargo transportation flight of Compañía Mexicana de Aviación in 1928.
 It also welcomed the first passenger flight, which was conducted by a Ford brand trimotor monoplane from Mexicana de Aviación in 1929.

 As the city expanded in the late 1970s, a new airport was constructed in the Dos Montes community on the outskirts of the city.
 The current airport was inaugurated on May 2, 1979.
 Over the years, it has been served by various Mexican airlines, including Aeromar, Aero California, Aerocaribe, Aviacsa, Interjet, and Mexicana.
 It has also offered international services to Panama City through Copa Airlines and to Houston through Continental Express, Aeromexico Connect, and United Express, primarily catering to the oil industry market.

 The passenger terminal underwent expansion in 2006 and was further expanded in 2013.
 Currently, Villahermosa Airport serves as the nearest active commercial airport to the popular tourist destination of the ancient Maya ruins in Palenque in Chiapas.